pizthewiz/Cinder-Logger/README.md

 # Cinder-Logger
 `Cinder-Logger` is a [CinderBlock](http://libcinder.org/) to more carefully control logging via [Boost.Log v2](http://www.boost.org/doc/libs/1_55_0/libs/log/doc/html/index.html).
 Binaries are provided to support OS X and the block requires the *dev* branch of [Cinder](https://github.com/cinder/Cinder/tree/dev).

-**NOTE** An upcoming version of Cinder (currently sitting in the [glNext branch](https://github.com/cinder/Cinder/tree/glNext)) includes [Log.h](https://github.com/cinder/Cinder/blob/glNext/include/cinder/Log.h) which does not rely so heavily on Boost and is likely a better solution than this.
+**NOTE** The next version of Cinder available in the [glNext branch](https://github.com/cinder/Cinder/tree/glNext)) includes [Log.h](https://github.com/cinder/Cinder/blob/glNext/include/cinder/Log.h) should be used instead of `Cinder-Logger` - it does not rely so heavily on Boost and has a much more rich feature set.

 ### EXAMPLE
 ```C++